Doubly nonlinear stochastic evolution equations: Introduction

-Here, $u $ is real-valued and the graphs $\alpha,\, \beta_0 : \Rz\to 2^\Rz$ and $\beta_1 : \Rz^d \to 2^{\Rz^d}$ are maximal monotone, possibly multivalued, coercive, and linearly bounded.
-The function $f$ is assumed to be Lipschitz-continuous and $G$ is a Lipschitz-type operator, stochastically integrable with respect to $W$, a cylindrical Wiener process on the underlying probability space $(\Omega,\cF, \P)$.
+Nonlinear diffusion arises ubiquitously in applications.
+Porous-media dynamics, the Hele-Shaw cell, non-Newtonian fluids, and the Mean-Curvature flow are examples of relevant applied settings falling into this class.
+The corresponding partial differential models generally feature strong nonlinearities, also of degenerate or singular type, which in turn pose severe analytical challenges.

+In the paper we focus on a class of stochastic partial differential equations (SPDEs) arising in nonequilibrium thermodynamics and describing solid-liquid phase transitions.
+In particular, we are concerned with SPDEs of the form

+The scalar-valued $u$ models the {\it temperature} of a specimen and $\alpha(u)$ with $\alpha : \Rz\to 2^\Rz$ maximal monotone represents the {\it internal energy} of the system.
+Note that the latter is possibly multivalued, modeling the case of so-called {\it second-order} phase change, namely the occurrence of a latent heat of transformation.
+The field $\beta_1(\nabla u)$ with $\beta_1 : \Rz^d \to 2^{\Rz^d}$ maximal monotone is a generalized nonlinear {\it heat flux}, $-\beta_0(u)+f(u)$ with $ \beta_0 : \Rz\to 2^\Rz$ maximal monotone and $f$ Lipschitz-continuous is a {\it deterministic} temperature-dependent forcing, while the term $G(u)\, dW$ models a {\it stochastic} temperature-dependent forcing instead.
+Here, $W$ is a suitably defined Wiener process, see below.

-Relations of the type of ~\eqref{eq:00} arise in connection with nonlinear diffusion phenomena and, under different choices of the graph $\alpha $, may related to different models in nonequilibrium thermodynamics.
+Under different choices for the nonlinearities, relation ~\eqref{eq:00} arises in relation with different models for \EEE nonequilibrium thermodynamics.
 In particular, by letting the graph $\alpha$ include a vertical segment through the origin, equation \eqref{eq:00} corresponds to a nonlinear-diffusion version of the two-phase Stefan problem with stochastic perturbation.
 More specifically, one can choose $\alpha=\operatorname{sign}+\tilde\alpha$, where $\tilde\alpha:\erre\to\erre$ is a nondecreasing continuous function and $\operatorname{sign}:\erre\to2^\erre$ is the sign-graph, defined as $\operatorname{sign}(r) = r/|r|$ for $r\not = 0$ and $\operatorname{sign}(0) = [-1,1]$.
 By allowing noncoercive graphs $\alpha$, an option which is however not covered by our analysis, relation \eqref{eq:00} arises in connection with the Hele-Shaw cell and filtration through porous media as well.
-The reader is referred to {\sc Visintin} \cite{Visintin96} for a discussion on the relevance of relation \eqref{eq:00} in the frame of phase-transition modelling.
+The reader is referred to {\sc Visintin} \cite{Visintin96} for a discussion on the relevance of relation \eqref{eq:00} in the frame of phase-transition modeling.